PHIL & DEBBIE

 I encourage you to be an active part of the transformation of generations!
 I invite you to be a part of this mission through your prayers and donations.

 Hello!
-My name is Katelynn Camp, and I have been serving in Ecuador with One Collective for over 5 years.
-I met and married my husband Byron Villarreal, a native Ecuadorian, in Quito and we are now expecting our first child!
+My name is Katelynn Camp, and I have been serving in Quito, Ecuador with One Collective for over 6 years.
+I met and married my husband Byron Villarreal, a native Ecuadorian.
+We are now proud parents of our son River who was born in February 2020.

 During my first year as a missionary in Ecuador, God made it very clear that His special calling on my life was to love the broken and traumatized-anyone who was longing for unconditional love.
 After a few years and a series of transitions, I began visiting the people in prostitution in the Historic Center of Quito with other ESME volunteers.